Raffaele Pucino: Early career

-In 2009, Pucino transferred to U.S. Alessandria who played in the Lega Pro Prima Divisione.
+In 2009, Pucino transferred to U.S. Alessandria,a team that played in the Lega Pro Prima Divisione.
 In his first season with the club, the young defender went on to make 16 league appearances for his team: 13 of which, were starts.
 His second season proved even more successful, as he integrated himself into the club's starting line-up.
 He made 27 league appearances for Alessandria during the 2010-11 Lega Pro Prima Divisione season, which attracted the interest of several Serie B clubs.

 Varese

 On 24 July 2011, Pucino completed a transfer to Serie B outfit, A.S.
 Varese on a co-ownership agreement with Alessandria.
 He made his debut for the club on 27 August 2011 in a 0–0 league match versus A.S.
 Bari, and scored his first professional goal on 4 October 2011 in a 0–2 away win over Vicenza.
 At the conclusion of the 2011-12 Serie B campaign, the team from Lomardy finished the season 5th in the league standings and in the promotion play-off positions, where they lost in the final to U.C.
 Sampdoria, after defeating Hellas Verona in the semi-final play-off.

 On 20 June 2012, Varese purchased the player outright, although they subsequently sold 50% of his contract to A.C.
 ChievoVerona, for €350,000.
 During the 2012–13 Serie B campaign, Pucino remained with Varese and continued to be an integral part of the team's lineup, scoring 2 goals in 33 league matches, which helped the team to a 7th-place position in the league standings, just 2 points shy of the promotion play-off slots.

 At the end of the season, the two companies agreed to the renewal of the co-ownership agreement and the loan of Pucino to Varese for the 2013–14 Serie B campaign.